ekuvardin/Solution-template/README.md

          simple solution of Producer-Consumer problem.
 Run Worker to see results
   ### main.matrixCalc
          some examples of how to speed up matrix calculation in single thread.
+  ### main.producerConsumer
+         some strategies to solve well known problem